Day/Time: Wednesdays, 6:30 – 8:30 pm from July 10 to September 11

 Information: Email firstname.lastname@example.org

-Previous participants in The Mindful Way have reported huge impacts on their depression and anxiety symptoms following this course.
+Previous participants in The Mindful Way have reported life-changing impacts on their depression and anxiety symptoms following this course.
 Stated improvements include:

-Being able to “notice when things are going sideways” and then being able to do something about it to bring oneself back
+Being able to “notice when things are going sideways” and being able to do something about it to come back

 Learning about “who I am” and finding self-acceptance

-Becoming more aware of depressive and anxiety patterns which leads to better management of those symptoms
+Becoming more aware of depressive and anxiety patterns which leas to better symptom management

 Better understanding of thoughts and feelings